matthewwolak/nadiv/cran-comments.md

   - No public repository is available for package 'asreml', however, availability (with web address) is noted in DESCRIPTION.

-  - All other WARNINGs and NOTEs currently listed under CRAN Package Check Results have been addressed with this update.
+  - All ERRORs, WARNINGs, and NOTEs currently listed under CRAN Package Check Results have been addressed with this update.

 # Downstream dependencies